-On January 4, 2016 and January 5, 2016, the Company completed reorganization transactions (the "Reorganization") related to our North American business (the "Windsor Operations").
+On January 4, 2016 and January 5, 2016, the Company completed reorganization transactions (the "Reorganization") related to our North American business operated from Windsor, Ontario, Canada (the "Windsor Operations").
 As part of our original integration plan to eliminate redundancies associated with the 2011 acquisition of Gentherm GmbH (formerly named W.E.T.
 Automotive Systems AG), the Windsor Operations have been consolidated into our existing European and North American facilities.
 As a result of the Reorganization, some of the business activities previously performed by the Windsor Operations are now being performed by other subsidiaries.